These days, every city needs a mobile app, but how does a city decide what kind of app to build or buy?

 In our minds, the questions comes down to whether you:

-2) employ the free Main&Me platform to start building an app for your town right away—today, this afternoon—without cost or delay, joining a nationwide network of independent-minded downtown shopping districts, instantly acquiring a national user base of tourists already using the same app every day to discover the best products, sales and events in their hometowns.
+2) employ the free Main&Me platform to start building an app for your town right away—today, this afternoon—without cost or delay, joining a nationwide network of Main Street cities and citizens using the same app every day to discover the best products, sales and events in their hometowns.

 Main&Me is the future.
 In contrast to text-oriented directory-style websites and apps, Main&Me is photo-based and modeled after Pinterest and Instagram.
 Why?
-Because people prefer these fun and engaging sites over one-dimensional text-based directories.
-In our judgment, tapping into the habits these modern apps have inculcated is the best way to engage the next generation responsible for the future of the local movement.
+Because people prefer beautiful images to text-based directories.
+In our judgment, tapping into the habits these apps have inculcated is the best way to engage millennial shoppers and bring them back downtown.

-In short, Main&Me is designed to work as much by itself as possible, encouraging democratic participation and spontaneous growth, while steering clear of the challenges posed by earlier generations of directory-style websites and apps.
+In short, Main&Me is designed to work as much by itself as possible, encouraging democratic participation and spontaneous growth, while engaging more modern shoppers than text-based directories and apps.